TonyYin0418/SimpleWebServer/README.md

-Simple Web Server
+# A Simple Web Server

-This is a simple web server built using C++ that serves data from a CSV file (courses.csv) and displays it in a browser.
-The server is designed to demonstrate routing, controllers, services, and template rendering in web development.
-It supports dynamic rendering of HTML content based on data retrieved from the backend.
+This is a simple web server built using C++.

+大作业

 # Getting Started